-So, that means...don't be shy!
-Say hello to the locals.
+So, don't be shy!
+Say hello to everyone.
 The people are incredibly friendly and want to talk to you.
-They might be nervous or self concious thinking their English isn't that great, but honestly if you are open and outgoing, you'll find so many opportunities to meet friendly Thai strangers.
+Thailand is called "The Land of Smiles" for a reason.
+They might be nervous or self-conscious about their English-speaking abilities, but if you are open and outgoing, you'll find so many opportunities to meet friendly Thai strangers.

 Learn The Right Way To Speak Thai

 I know I just said that many locals speak English, but that doesn't mean you shouldn't try to learn some Thai.
 You're in their country, so be courteous!
 They see so many tourists coming through their towns and cities, many of whom aren't very gracious.
 You can be the one to give them a good impression of Farangs (white people in Thai)!